Thivyadhanasegaran/webapp/README.md

 Installation:
-npm init --> to initialize npm packages npm install —> to install all dependencies npm start —> to start the server
+npm init --> to initialize npm packages npm install —> to install all dependencies. npm start —> to start the server

 Health Check (/healthz)